awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-begin.md

 1. For **Campaign type**, choose one of the following options:
    + **Standard campaign** – Sends a message to a segment on a schedule that you define\.
-   + **A/B Test** – Behaves like a standard campaign, but enables you to define different treatments for the campaign's message or schedule\.
+   + **A/B test campaign** – Behaves like a standard campaign, but enables you to define different treatments for the campaign's message or schedule\.
+In an A/B test campaign, you create several versions of a message or schedule to compare their performance\.

+1. Under **Choose a channel for this campaign**, choose the channel that you want to use to send the campaign\.

 1. Choose **Next**\.